dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCMPRPlotter

    POINT_STAT_CONFIG_FILE
-     Specify the absolute path to the configuration file to be used with the MET point_stat tool.
+     Path to configuration file read by point_stat.
+     If unset, parm/met_config/PointStatConfig_wrapped will be used.

      | *Used by:*  PointStat